jsidhu45/Dharat-tools/README.md

 # Dharat-tools

-The work Dharat is a Gurmuakhi (Punjabi) word, which means Earth/land.
+The word Dharat is a Gurmuakhi (Punjabi) word, which means Earth/land.